-- Students are required to have access to their camera, SD cards and a USB Flash Drive to complete homework photo shoots set weekly.
-(Unfortunately, mobile phone cameras are not compatible with the school system) - Students will be expected to keep a workbook to record their ideas and use it as a "photographic visual diary". - Students will be expected to be open-minded to a range of experimental processes. - Students will be expected to research the work of relevant photographers and artists in an independent manner. - Students will be expected to be organised, storing and backing up their digital images.
+- Students are required to have access to their camera, SD cards and a USB Flash Drive to complete homework photo shoots set each half term. - Students will be expected to keep a workbook to record their ideas and use it as a "photographic visual diary". - Students will be expected to be open-minded to a range of experimental processes. - Students will be expected to research the work of relevant photographers and artists in an independent manner. - Students will be expected to be organised, storing and backing up their digital images.